willardperalta/willardperalta.github.io/projects/recruitinggrounds.md

   - Web App
   - React
   - Project Management
 summary: A web application I made using the Meteor framework in a team of 3 for my software engineering class at UH Manoa in Fall 2018.
 We also learned about project management using Github projects.
-The purpose of the app is to allow students and companies to easily network with each other.
 ---

 <a href="http://recruitinggrounds.meteorapp.com/#/">Click here to visit Recruiting Grounds, our fully functional web app!</a>